bar9/bitterlich/README.md

 ## architecture
 * Gui framework?
 Maybe Jupyter notebook for fast scaffolding
 * Raster or vector? (vectors seem more sensible, but then are Matplotlib and Numpy still the right tools?)
+  * Bitterlich's method is essentially geometric, vector seems the safer bet
+  * A usable georeferenced geometry package is OGR
 * Metric or USC units or both (Americans and Europeans collaborating...)